desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 publication of the DS record set under the precautions described in [@!RFC8078], Section 5.

-If, however, an error condition occurs, in particular:
+However, the parental agent MUST abort the procedure if an error condition occurs, in particular:

 - in Step 1: the child is already securely delegated or has in-bailiwick nameservers only;